 Classical Latin: the language of ancient Rome

 This module combines a beginners’ course in Latin with the study of Roman culture and literature in translation.
 You'll learn the core principles of the language, reading texts adapted from Livy, and supported by specially designed online resources.
 Alongside the language, you'll explore a range of Latin texts in translation (including Livy, Virgil, Ovid, and Horace) from literary, cultural, and historical angles.
 The module focuses on the theme of ‘Roman identity and exemplarity’, considering Augustan culture’s preoccupation with identity, Rome’s origins, and exemplary stories from the past.
-You will also have the opportunity to reflect upon how translation affects our interpretation of ancient literature and culture.
+As everything was changing in Rome in this period you'll learn how the Romans made sense of their place in the world and encounter these ancient people in their own words.
+You'll also have the opportunity to reflect upon questions that are fundamental to studying ancient cultures, like how languages make meaning, and how translation affects our interpretation of ancient literature and culture.

 What you will study

-The module assumes no prior knowledge of Latin and will start from beginner’s level.
+The module assumes no prior knowledge of Latin – or any language other than English – and starts from beginner’s level.
 You'll begin to read Latin texts and learn the principles of Latin grammar using teaching materials which have been written especially for adult distance learners.
 From the outset, you will read short pieces of Latin adapted from Livy’s History of Rome.
 These texts will introduce you to some of the most fascinating and famous episodes of early Roman myth and history, from the story of Romulus and Remus to the war with Hannibal.
 Supported by careful explanations of the grammar and vocabulary, they will gradually increase in complexity.

 Alongside the language you will explore further aspects of Augustan literature and culture in depth.
 In each study week you’ll read (in translation) extracts of Augustan literature to develop your skills in close reading and interpreting poetry and prose, as well as deepening your understanding of the historical and cultural contexts of the literature.
 The thematic focus of this literary and cultural study is on Roman identity and exemplarity.
 Taking a cue from the stories from Livy that you'll be translating, the module explores the ways in which Livy and his contemporary Augustan authors were preoccupied by the question of what it meant to be Roman.
-Augustan authors regularly used stories of Rome’s origins and early history to exemplify, and question, ideal models of Roman behaviour.
-This was partly in service to the new Augustan regime, which replaced the centuries-old Republican government with an emperor as sole ruler, and partly in reaction against it.
+Augustan authors made use of stories about Rome’s origins to grapple with enormous questions about their place in the world: How did Rome come to be?
+What does it meant to be Roman?
+And how should Romans behave?
+There were political motivations behind these questions, too, with some authors writing in service of the new Augustan regime (which replaced the centuries-old Republican government with an emperor as sole ruler) and others reacting strongly against it.

 Throughout the module you’ll also be encouraged to make connections between this literature and your study of the language.
 You’ll be carefully guided to look at bits of ‘real Latin’ from an early stage in the module, showing what can be gained from an awareness of the original language.
-At the same time, you’ll have the opportunity to reflect on the different challenges and opportunities faced by modern translators of Latin, and to think about the role that the Latin language continues to play in the modern world.
+At the same time, you’ll have the opportunity to reflect on the different challenges and opportunities faced by modern translators of Latin, and to think about the role that the Latin language – often wrongly presumed to be dead or defunct – continues to play in the modern world.